adhirajghosh/omr-prototype_factory/README.md

 # Music Note Rendering Tool for OMR Post-Processing

 ## Installation
-1. Install cairosvg
+1. Install cairosvg.
 This can be installed executing the following line on linux
     ```bash
     pip install cairosvg
     ```